mattjlewis/diozero/docs/docs/8_internals/7_qemuaarch64.md

 # Building a Debian Buster QEMU image for AARCH64

-Based on this article on [https://blahcat.github.io/2018/01/07/building-a-debian-stretch-qemu-image-for-aarch64/](building a Debian Stretch QEMU image for AARCH64).
+Based on this article on [building a Debian Stretch QEMU image for AARCH64](https://blahcat.github.io/2018/01/07/building-a-debian-stretch-qemu-image-for-aarch64/).

 Get base files (Debian Buster network installer image):